June 2, 2021: For current information about Rosemont College’s plan to keep the campus community safe from COVID-19, please visit here.

 Q: What is Two Terms, One Focus?

-A: Two Terms, One Focus is our dynamic plan for the Undergraduate College Fall 2020 semester.
-All courses in the Undergraduate College will be divided into two Terms (I and II), with students schedules evenly distributed over the course of the semester.
+A: Two Terms, One Focus is our dynamic plan for the Undergraduate College Fall 2020 semester and Spring 2021 semester.
+All courses in the Undergraduate College will be divided into two terms (I and II), with students schedules evenly distributed over the course of the semester.
 The semester will still be treated as an integral whole, with students taking the same courses as previously planned.
 The only difference is that students will be able to Focus on fewer courses at a time.
+A few courses by necessity will run for the entire semester.

-Q: Will anything be different about the courses for the Fall?
+Q: Will anything be different about the courses in Two Terms, One Focus?

 Q: What are some of the other benefits of Two Terms, One Focus